hermesdj/uni-timeline/README.md

 - Project structure is good but need improvements
 - Basic display of the timeline
+- Auto centering of the timeline indicator when resizing window
+- Drag the timeline with mousedown + mousemove

 ## Initial Todos :
 - Finish the project structure
 - Complete the Gruntfile for build tasks
+- Add moar tests !

 ## Projected features :
 - Add / Remove events and event display
 - Add / Remove eras and era display
 - Add utilities functions to move the timeline to an event (by script or by clicking on an event)
+- Configure the timeline with options (allow drag for example)
+- Expose the Api to bind click events, hover events, etc.
+- Configure the way the time are displayed
+- Expose css classes for templating (currently the css are mixed in the timeline.css and timeline-white.css)
+- Allow zoom-in and zoom-out.
+Each zoom will recalculate the timeline displayed values (example major is centuries, then zoom in major become decades)
+- Zoom from eons to seconds.
+Stream the displayed content depending on the zoom level
 - etc.

 ## Init dev environment :